 Belfast Marks 114th Anniversary of Titanic Sinking with Memorial Service

-Relatives of those who perished in the sinking of the RMS Titanic gathered at Belfast City Hall on Wednesday to mark the 114th anniversary of the disaster, laying white roses at the Titanic Memorial in a moving ceremony organised by the Belfast Titanic Society.
+Relatives of those who perished in the sinking of the RMS Titanic gathered at Belfast City Hall on Wednesday to mark the 114th anniversary of the disaster, laying white roses at the Titanic Memorial in a moving ceremony organised by the Belfast Titanic Society β a solemn act of remembrance for a tragedy that remains woven into the very fabric of this city.

 Key Developments